made-ml-in-prod-2021/evgerher/ml_project/README.md

 ## Inference

 You may run an inference with next command:
-`python ml_code/runner.py inference --model models/rf_artifact.pkl --data data/inference.csv --output rf_result.csv --proba true `
+`python ml_code/runner.py inference --model models/rf_artifact.pkl --data data/inference.csv --output rf_result.csv --proba`

 - Data file is expected to be `csv` format without `target` column.
 - The order of features is expected to be the same as during training (otherwise not tested)